DulangiK/DulangiK/readme.md

 ### Researcher

 #### Summary
-I am a passionate software developer with 3 years of experience in building web and mobile applications using modern technologies.
+I am an ambitious information technology graduate with a passion for developing innovative solutions to solve real-world problems.
+My career goal is to utilize my academic knowledge and skills to the fullest of my capacity and industry-related experience in designing information systems for various clients and contribute towards my organisation's success.

 #### Education